-So we hope you have a great summer with your friends and you could challenge your friends to complete this list together!
+So we hope you have a great summer and you could challenge your friends to complete this list together!

 Learn all about haikus here and why not write one for each family member including the dog…

-Get your Bressie/Kian/Brian/Sharon socks on and produce a new music video.
+Get your musical socks on and produce a new music video.
 Now read How to Make Your Music Video go Viral.

-You might enjoy reading 10 Simple Ideas for Summer Jobs For Teens
+You May Also Enjoy 10 Simple Ideas for Summer Jobs For Teens

 Not only will you make your parents extremely happy but you will find all those lost cds/books/must have items that are buried under the heap.
 You can now have a car boot sale/sale of work/garage sale to get rid of the non-essential non-teen stuff you no longer want and make yourself some cash at the same time.
 See #39 now that you have cleared out your room.

 #6.
 Do a Summer Course or Camp

 You might like to try out a course in something you might be interested in doing in college as a taster.
 There are lots of engineering / IT / animation / acting / language courses for teens in our Summer Camps for Teens article.

 #7.
 Learn to Cook 3 New Meals Well

 - Create 3 new menus and practice them